 Shawnee Peak: Uphill travel is only allowed during the pre-dawn hours from 5:00 AM and 8:15 AM. on two designated routes for both uphill and downhill travel (Main – Horn – Jack Spratt or Mohawk – Tycoon – Upper Roosevelt – Upper Appalachian).

 Sugarloaf: Uphillers are required to have either a season pass or a $10 uphill day ticket.
 Uphillers must always be visible to downhill traffic, must stay on the designated uphill route, and cannot ski down the mountain before 8:30 (when Ski Patrol completes their morning trail check) or after 4:00pm (when Ski Patrol performs their afternoon sweep).
-They also offer guided tours and instruction on Burnt Mountain.
+They also offer guided tours and instruction and Cat skiing on Burnt Mountain.

 Uphill Travel Policy at Ski Areas in Massachusetts

 Berkshire East: Uphillers must purchase a day ($15) or season ($50) uphill pass; check website for designated routes and hours.